Get Rid of That Pesky Lower Back Pain for Good with Lower Back Pain Physical Therapy in Fort Myers, FL…

-- “How long have you had the pain?”
+“How long have you been experiencing this pain?”

 Step 2: Physical Examination

-Once the cause of the pain is revealed, your physical therapist will create a plan to fix the cause of the problem, which can help alleviate the symptoms for good.
+Once the underlying cause is ascertained, your physical therapist will formulate a customized treatment plan designed to address the source of the problem, with the ultimate goal of providing long-term relief from your symptoms.

-“Here at Back in Motion Sport and Spine Physical Therapy, we Fix the Cause — Not just the Symptoms”
+“Here at Back in Motion, we Fix the Cause — Not just the Symptoms”

-During the physical exam, your physical therapist will ask you to perform the following tests:
+Throughout the physical examination, your physical therapist may request you to undertake the following assessments:

 Step 3: Range of Motion

-A “range of motion” test will measure the movement around a specific joint or body part.
-In order to have a full range of motion, your joint or muscle must have good flexibility.
-This step may include the use of a goniometer, which is a ruler-like instrument pressed lightly against the outside of a patient's body to measure the angles of the joints.
+A “range of motion” assessment is employed to gauge the extent of movement achievable around a particular joint or body segment.
+To maintain an optimal range of motion, it is essential for the joint or muscle to exhibit good flexibility.
+This evaluation may involve the use of a goniometer, a tool resembling a ruler, delicately placed against the patient's body to measure the joint angles.